Funbit/ets2-telemetry-server/Readme.md

 ### Supported games

-- Euro Truck Simulator 2 (32-bit or 64-bit).
+- Euro Truck Simulator 2 (32-bit or 64-bit) version 1.15+.
 Multiplayer versions are supported as well.
-Steam version is preferred (non Steam users must edit configuration file prior to the installation).
+Steam version is preferred (*non Steam users must edit configuration file prior to the installation*).

 ### Tested browsers

-- iOS 8+ running Mobile Safari
+- iOS 8+ running Mobile Safari (highly recommended, best user experience)
-- Android 4+ Default or Chrome browsers
+- Latest Firefox, Chrome or IE11 (Firefox or Chrome is recommended)
-- Latest Firefox, Chrome or IE11
+- Android 4+ Default or Chrome browsers (see FAQ if you have performance issues)

 ### Installation